publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schVI/m__us_usc_t50_s3161.md

     Term of State, Local, Tribal, and Private Sector Policy Advisory Committee extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13591, Nov.
 23, 2011, 76 F.R.
 74623, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

     Term of State, Local, Tribal, and Private Sector Policy Advisory Committee extended until Sept.
 30, 2015, by Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+61817, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

+    Term of State, Local, Tribal, and Private Sector Policy Advisory Committee extended until Sept.
+30, 2017, by Ex.
+Ord.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

  __Ex.
 Ord.
 No. 13587.
 Structural Reforms To Improve the Security of Classified Networks and the Responsible Sharing and Safeguarding of Classified Information__